prod-feng/dd-clone-Linux-OS-toanother-hard-drive/README.md

 vim /etc/selinux/config

 make sure selinux is disabled or in permissive mode for easy handle first.
 Can turn selinux on later.

+Shutdown the computer, and boot into the new hard drive.

 ```